Skip to main content

 Is it practical to make biochar at home?

 Collect small sticks from around your garden.
 Season and dry them if needed.
-Convert them into biochar in your Tawi Biochar Harvester.
+Convert them into biochar in your Tawi stove.

-Tell us how easy and realistic this task is to undertake.
+Tell us how realistic this task is to undertake in your home garden.

 Does including biochar make better compost in the long term?